How did you become who you are today? How is Lisa JY Tan the person today?

-- Always find a positive angle to look at, reflect truly upon each situation and practice gratitude.
+Always find a positive angle to look at, reflect truly upon each situation and practice gratitude.
 Give thanks for every fucking thing.
 You are not entitled.
-No one is entitled.
+No one is.
 We are just so damn fucking fortunate to be born into specific societies giving us that edge.
 We are just very lucky motherfuckers.
-Harness that by leveraging this resources given to us.
+Harness that by leveraging these resources given to us.

-- Learn to love yourself and poke fun at yourself.
+Learn to love yourself and poke fun at yourself.
 It’s not fun if you can’t laugh at yourself.
 And learning to love yourself is to truly accept all the flaws you have AND actively mitigate those negative flaws such as wrong values in life.
+Do this by meeting different types of people and have open debates about everything.
 It was difficult to laugh at myself during times of depression, but hey, forgive yourself.

-- You are defined by the 5 people you are closest with.
-Delete people who are toxic in life.
+You are defined by the 5 people you are closest with.
+Hence, delete people who are toxic in life.
 Find new communities to be in.
 Spear no time for people who contribute nothing to the world.
 I’m not asking you to call Bill Gates and Tony Robbins to be BFFs right now.
 Look at your community and see what types of values you aspire to have.
-Join them.
-Use meetup or fb groups to connect with people.
+Find “your type” of people.
 Connect with people from different industries/world – finance, arts, entrepreneurship, environment, animals.
-The list is endless.

-- Get out of your comfort zone.
-I’m fortunate to have lived in 5 countries and travelled to 35.
+Get out of your comfort zone.
+I’m fortunate to have lived in 5 countries and travelled to 35+.
 It gave me the opportunity to see the world in its raw form – redefining my values.
 I used to be a complete prick – born to a fortunate family, amazing country/society, nothing to worry about in life.
 It created a false sense of reality growing up in such a sheltered environment.
-I did not realise that I was not entitled to ANY of that.
+I realised that I was not entitled to ANY of that.
 I was just a lucky motherfucker.
 So, think about how you can get out of your comfort zone!
 Exposing yourself to a different culture is one of the best ways to learn.
-You learn to see yourself from their perspective and it changes A LOT.
+You learn to see yourself from their perspective and it changes a lot.

 It’s all about constant growth